plantar fasciitis myths vs effective treatments 2025

 You wake up, take that first step, and—ouch!
 If the bottom of your heel screams every morning, you may have plantar fasciitis (PF for short).
 The internet is packed with advice, but half of it seems to say the opposite of the other half.
-This guide lays out what actually works—step by step—in clear, everyday language.
+This guide lays out what actually works in 2026—step by step—in clear, everyday language.

 Quick Facts